viafoura/deprecated-buri/README.md

    http://192.168.33.10:8401
    ```

-3. Pull up the Hystrix dashboard and use the turbine URL following for the stream on it's page.
+3. Pull up the Hystrix dashboard and use the turbine URL following for the stream on its page.
 Keep it visible as you run edge tests.

    ```
    http://192.168.33.10:8403/hystrix-dashboard